-The City Market is one of the many places to shop along the water front.
+The City Market is one of the many places to shop along the waterfront.

-The Reel Cafe
+The Reel Café

-After strolling the water front and meandering in and out of shops we stop in The Reel Cafe and enjoy a cool North Carolina craft brew and a plate of nachos.
-It doesn’t hurt that the cafe has ample televisions for fall football viewing.
+After strolling the waterfront and meandering in and out of shops we stop in The Reel Café and enjoy a cool North Carolina craft brew and a plate of nachos.
+It doesn’t hurt that the café has ample televisions for fall football viewing.